krasimir/absurd/README.md

 		// do something with the css
 	});

-Or you may get only the API.
+Or you may get the API separately.

 	var absurd = Absurd();
 	var api = absurd.api;